top of page

 © O. Robert

-The two photos above show two scenes that appear repeatedly in the series.
+The photos above show 2 scenes that appear repeatedly in the series.
 One of them is the scene of the wooden bridge where Lord Toranaga tries to escape from the castle in a palanquin.

 The series offers a dramatic glimpse into the political and cultural conflicts of the time, focusing on the culture clash between the West and Japan.
 Toshirō Mifune, a Japanese cinema icon, portrays the warlord Toranaga, inspired by the historical shogun Tokugawa Ieyasu.